dotnet/csharplang/proposals/readonly-instance-members.md

 }
 ```

-Readonly can be applied to auto-implemented properties, but it won't have a meaningful effect.
+Readonly can be applied to some auto-implemented properties, but it won't have a meaningful effect.
 The compiler will treat all auto-implemented getters as readonly whether or not the `readonly` keyword is present.
 ```cs
 // Allowed
 public readonly int Prop4 { get; }